 Rheumatoid factor (RF): This is present in 80% of adults with rheumatoid arthritis but not often present in the normal individual.
 It is also often positive in people with MCTD.
 A high level can indicate a tendency toward more aggressive disease activity.

-Ribonucleoprotien (RNP) or Anti-RNP antibodies: Anti-RNP antibodies are strongly associated with MCTD, and all patients diagnosed with MCTD test high positive for RNP antibodies.
+Ribonucleoprotein (RNP) or Anti-RNP antibodies: Anti-RNP antibodies are strongly associated with MCTD, and the majority of patients diagnosed with MCTD test high positive for RNP antibodies.
 These patients often also have Raynaud’s.
 “It is important to realize that everyone who is RNP antibody positive does not have MCTD.
 RNP antibody commonly occurs in all of the CTD disorders (for example, 30% of SLE patients are RNP positive, but the vast majority of people with SLE do not have MCTD).”
 Clarifies Dr. Thomas.

 - High concentrations of the RNP antibody (see above for description)

 - Myositis or muscle inflammation